yafred/lichess-blind-mode/docs/_pages/tutorial.markdown

 4. If you make a mistake or change your mind, you don’t need to manually cancel your selection.
 Simply navigate to another square and press **Space** to select a new piece — the previous selection will be **automatically cleared**.

 This method is especially useful for players who like to explore the position physically and prefer **direct interaction over typing moves**.

+> recently, the Blind Mode board has become more inclusive: in addition to full screen reader support for blind players, the board also displays pieces and square colors.
+This makes it easier for sighted testers to follow along, but it can also benefit people with limited vision who can distinguish high-contrast visuals.
+In this way, Blind Mode becomes usable not only for completely blind players, but also for those with partial sight who may prefer combining visual cues with audio feedback.

 #### Board Navigation Commands